szepeviktor/infrastructure-for-hosting-web-applications/README.md

 ## OS, middleware, runtime

 1. Build on Debian
-2. Know each software on your server, uninstall all others
+2. Know each software on your server, uninstall all unused
 3. Keep every file on your server under control (e.g. packages, git)
 4. Monitor the kernel, the filesystem and every server software with functional tests, not just "pings"